 How do you care for a penguin ?

 How did you find a penguin in the first place ?!?
 True, sometimes they end up washed ashore exhausted by storms or wounded by predators or boats...
 If this is the case, be careful that their bites can be very painful and they also give mean punches with their bony flippers (they can break your fingers easily).
-Grab them by the neck and hold them off the ground for quick transportation.
+From the back, grab them by the neck and hold them off the ground for quick transportation.
 If you can, put a hood over their eyes as they will immediately calm down.

 In '92 my predecessors in DdU adopted two emperor chicks they had found abandoned on the ice (this happens when one of the parents doesn't come back in due time).
 They kept them indoors and fed them leftover foods: raw fish at the beginning but also canned fish and even meat.
 Those two grew up to be the biggest and fattest penguins of the area and were later released in the sea, quite healthy.
 So I guess they are not particularly picky since their normal natural diet consist of an oil specially secreted by the parents.